 My grandfather came for a beekeeping family and as a child I always remember seeing a large 3 litre jar of raw honey being stored in a kitchen cupboard.
 So using great tasting honey is the key to the unforgettable taste of this honey cake.

 The rest of the ingredients are very common for cakes.
-Butter, sugar, flour, baking soda and vanilla make thin, cookie like layers of Medovik.
+Butter, sugar, flour, baking soda and vanilla extract make thin, cookie like layers of Medovik.

 They are softened with a cream filling that is one part whipping cream and one part sour cream mixed with sugar and vanilla.
 Sometimes a filling made with butter and sweetened condensed milk is used.
 I however, find it too sweet.